OPC-Router/opc-ua-umati-mssql-grafana/README.md

 - Docker

 ### **Linux**
-**✔️When installing on a Linux-based machine, all required applications can be installed automatically, this is done during setup.
+**✔️When installing on a Linux-based machine, all required applications can be installed automatically, this is done during setup.**

-If you do not want Docker to be installed automatically you have to do this manually.**
+ >🚩If you **do not** want Docker to be installed automatically you have to do this **manually**.

 ## **Installation**